iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- incubation period thought to be within 14 days following exposure, with most cases occurring approximately four to five days after exposure
+- Incubation period thought to be within 14 days following exposure, with most cases occurring approximately four to five days after exposure

 #